martido/genny/README.md

 * Fields may be transformed using a `FieldMapper`.
 In the example above all dots have been replaced with underscores to transform field names to valid Java identifiers.
 * Fields may be filtered using a `FieldFilter`, e.g. you could exlude certain fields.
-* Genny relies on an external template engine to generate source files.
+* Genny uses simple string concatenation to generate source files (see the code above).
+However, you could also plugin a real template engine.
 Currently there are `SourceFileGenerator`s based on StringTemplate and Apache Velocity.
-The default templates generate code as seen above, but you can also provide your own template.

 For some examples of how to use Genny have a look at the [example][1] project.